dbarj/oracle_patch_loop/README.md

 * Passwordless SSH connection to VM user.
 * Passwordless sudo to root to VM user.
+* A shared folder between your machine and the VirtualBox VM must exists and properly configured in config_vars.yml.
 * Base Image used for each release must already have latest OPatch version.
-* VM must be configured to have the network interface auto-started as soon as snapshot is loaded.
+* VM must be configured to have the network interface auto-started as soon as snapshot is reloaded.

 ## Versions ##
 * v1.01 (2019-05-13) by Rodrigo Jorge